gaderas/crowdictionary/README.md

 TODO Performance Improvements
 ----

+*   Implement Infinite Scroll on Definitions page
+*   LIMIT all SELECTs to prevent long executing queries attacks
 *   Don't query the /v1/login endpoint on nearly every state change
 *   Don't query phrase details when navigating from phrase list (where we already have the data)